 We are pleased to be leading on New Geographies, a three-year partnership between nine arts organisations in the East of England working within the ECVAN network, culminating in ten new artistic commissions.

 In response to these nominations, ECVAN will commission artists – from the UK and internationally – to highlight some of those places with new site-specific work.
-This combination of local knowledge and world-class art seeks to create a new vision of the East of England as a place to encounter excellent art in unexpected places.
+This combination of local knowledge and world-class art seeks to create a new vision of the East of England as a place to encounter excellent art in unexpected place.

-Each artwork will be different but all the projects will be united by one thing: their inspiration taken from the people and places where they’re located.
+Unveiled over the next two years, each artwork will be different but all the projects will be united by one thing: their inspiration taken from the people and places where they’re located.

 New Geographies will create a new democratised map for our region whilst experiencing high-quality international art in unexpected locations.
 For everyone.